 These plans terminate after a predetermined period of time or when you reach a certain age.
 Also, term coverage is sometimes known to adjust the premiums by increasing over time.

-A popular example is the AARP plan.
-One of the plans that they heavily advertise is their term plan that has continued increasing premiums and expires upon the 80th birthday of the insured.
+A popular example is the AARP Level Benefit Term plan.
+One of the plans that they heavily advertise is their term plan that has continued increasing premiums and expires on the insured’s 80th birthday.

-This type of coverage is intended to pay for final expenses and is arranged directly with the mortuary, essentially listing them as the beneficiary.
+Prepaid funerals are intended to pay for final expenses and are typically arranged directly with the funeral home, essentially listing them as the beneficiary.

 How To Find The Best Coverage

-Finding the best company means receiving the most coverage at the lowest price with no waiting period.
+Finding the best burial insurance company means receiving the most coverage at the lowest price with no waiting period.

 Each company offers something different in the way of acceptance for certain health conditions.
 Finding the right type of agent to work with is critical.